AstraZeneca Hope Lodge Center—Boston

 Is there a limit on how long I can stay at the AstraZeneca Hope Lodge Center in Boston?

 Generally speaking, you can stay at the Lodge until your treatment ends, and plan on leaving 24 hours after your last treatment.
-There is a six-month maximum stay, however.
-Note that the Lodge requires a three-day minimum stay with at least two visits to your treatment center per week.
+There is a three-month maximum stay, however.
+Note that the Lodge requires a three-day minimum stay with at least three visits to your treatment center per week.

 Does the Lodge have wireless capabilities?